hydrusbeta/hay_say_ui/running as server/Readme.md

 ## 11. Configure Hay Say, Part 3/3
 1. Open docker-compose.yaml again and search for `enable_model_management=True`.
 Change that to `enable_model_management=False` instead.
 This prevents end users from deleting models.
-2. Optional, but recommended: Two lines above that, there should be a line that starts with:
+2. Optional, but recommended: Three lines above that, there should be a line that starts with:
     ```
     celery --workdir ~/hay_say/hay_say_ui/ -A celery_download:celery_app worker ...
     ```